-Having worked with the likes of the Rolling Stones, Andy Warhol, Jean-Michel Basquiat and Joel Tudor, photographer Michael Halsband has seen it all and more.
+Having worked with the likes of the Rolling Stones, Andy Warhol, Jean-Michel Basquiat and Joel Tudor, NYC-based photographer Michael Halsband has seen it all and more.

 Most people don’t live the extraordinary like Halsband, who has been self-employed his entire life and never really cared about the next step.
 “Sometimes I envy people who just have this incredible plan, a foresight,” he admits.
 “I just don’t have it.”
-It took years for Halsband to feel comfortable telling people that he was a photographer.
-Perhaps it was the envy etched on people’s faces when he would tell them that he partied with Mick Jagger, or created a movie devoted to the everlasting beauty of surfing and the people who grew the sport.
+It took years for Halsband to even feel comfortable telling people that he was a photographer.
+Perhaps it was the envy etched on people’s faces when he would tell them that he partied with Mick Jagger, or created a movie devoted to the everlasting beauty of surfing and the people who shaped the sport.

 Starting off as the tour photographer for the Rolling Stones’ 1981 tour couldn’t have been more of a rush for someone who grew up into the sex, drugs & rock ‘n’ roll of the 70s.
 With that gig came a thrilling story that every aspiring photographer could only dream of at twenty-five years old.
 He spent about five months with the Rolling Stones, which he affirms by saying “nothing is as high level” as working alongside the legendary rock band.